Critical Care #

 - Onset 9-50sec, duration 3-10mins

-- Can cause hypotension, just bolus with fluids at same time at it’ll be ok
+- Can cause hypotension, just bolus with fluids at same time and it’ll be ok

 - Egg and soy allergies